sduffy826/SparkiUsingClasses/readme.md

 ## NOTES

 - Here's a brief overview of includes you should be interested in.
 I encapsulated the classes to expose public methods for dealing with a given area... i.e. any code that wants to find out the distance an obstacle is using the ultrasosnic sensor will do that by calling methods within the ulltrasonicClass.
-The associated .cpp's have implementation of those methods.
+The associated .cpp's have implementation of those methods.  **Disclaimer** there's some code that should be refactored into a common class etc... but I'm very close to out of memory, and moving things around at this point may compromise the projects, so am leaving it as is for now...
+I may change after demos are complete.
   - **sparkiClassCommon.h** has common definitions and global variable definitions; you should be able to control a lot of functionality by just tweaking the 'defines' listed here
   - **determineWorldClass.h** code for managing the robots world, eventually will have map with all the attributes in it
   - **infraredClass.h** code for working with the infrared sensors; mainly following tape/lines; has routines for centering on tape, determining state changes when following lines (i.e. intersections, drifting, ...)